All Resources

 My Pick: Claude Code — with one caveat

 Claude Code is the most valuable AI tool in this guide.
-The 1M context window means it understands your entire codebase at once.
-Parallel subagent coordination lets it break complex tasks into simultaneous work streams.
+Its codebase-aware workflow, terminal integration, and support for project instructions make it strong for multi-file implementation and debugging.
 Pair it with a CLAUDE.md file (see my AI Agent Resources guide) and it becomes the tool that makes you feel like you have a senior engineering team on call.

 The caveat: CLI agents demand programming fundamentals.
 If you can read a diff, have shipped at least one app, and understand what git is doing when it complains, Claude Code is your force multiplier.
 If you can't yet, you'll move faster by starting with Lovable (web) or Rork (mobile) — ship something real first, get comfortable reading code, then come back.
 Claude Code will be waiting.